ThreeSixtyGiving/standard/documentation/reference.md

 ### Grants Sheet

+The default grants sheet includes sections for:

+* Basic information about the grant;
+* Planned and actual dates of activity;
+* Details of the recipient organisation;
+* Details of the funding organisation;
+* The location of beneficiaries;
+* Details of the grant programme funding is from;

+To provide classifications of grants, more than one location, or additional documents related to the grant, you will need to publish information in sub-tables.

 |Title|Description|Type|Required|
 |----|----|----|----|
 |Identifier|The unique identifier for this grant.
 Made up of your 360 Giving prefix, and an identifier from your records.
 See the [360Giving Grant identifier guidance](http://docs.threesixtygiving.org/identifiers/#grant-identifier) for details.|string|True|